DreamLayer

 When you need quiet

-Say "Hey Oracle, focus mode" and the interruptions stop — no cards, no captions, no pop-ups — for twenty-five minutes, while it keeps remembering in the background.
+Say "Hey Juno, focus mode" and the interruptions stop — no cards, no captions, no pop-ups — for twenty-five minutes, while it keeps remembering in the background.
 Only a genuine emergency ("you must leave now") is allowed through.

 Need real privacy, not just quiet?
 Hold the button.
 The glasses go fully deaf and blind — a shield fills the screen and nothing is seen, heard, or kept until you hold it again.
 More in Your privacy.